-- 1. This article deals with Transfers and Exports relating to a programme which has been carried out in co-operation between manufacturers within the jurisdiction of two or more Parties. - 2.
-When TDCs or other defence companies carry out a programme of development or production of Defence Articles on the territory of two or more Parties, which is not conducted pursuant to an inter-governmental programme, to issue an approval that this programme qualifies for the procedures outlined in Articles 12 and 13.
+1. This article deals with Transfers and Exports relating to a programme which has been carried out in co-operation between manufacturers within the jurisdiction of two or more Parties.

+2. When TDCs or other defence companies carry out a programme of development or production of Defence Articles on the territory of two or more Parties, which is not conducted pursuant to an inter-governmental programme, they can ask their relevant national authorities to issue an approval that this programme qualifies for the procedures outlined in Articles 12 and 13.